Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 8.6.
 C Serve as a liaison between the Board and its Chapters, Special Interest Groups and Affiliated Organizations.

 8.6.
-D Represent the Society to other organizations and to the general public.
+D Represent the Society to other organizations and to the general public in a professional manner.

 8.6.
 E Encourage and assist in the growth of the Society.

 9.1 The Board shall divide the state into Districts.
 The designation of Districts shall be listed in the Standing Rules.

 9.2 Each District shall have the right to organize and hold meetings as deemed necessary.